d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 to wrap computation inside of a TensorFlow graph that gets compiled and optimized before running.
-This allows TensorFlow to prune unused values, and to re-use prior allocations that are no longer needed.
+This allows TensorFlow to prune unused values, and to reuse prior allocations that are no longer needed.
 This minimizes the memory overhead of TensorFlow computations.
 :end_tab: